 Here are some personal business card tips on how to get the most from them:

 1. Keep Your Contact Cards Fresh and Clean

-The easiest way to keep your personalized business cards in great shape is to store them in a protective case.
-You may want to have a few cases that you can store backup supplies in your car, in your desk drawer or other convenient places.
+The easiest way to keep your personalised business cards in great shape is to store them in a protective case.
+You may want to have a few cases that you can store backup supplies in your car, in your desk drawer, or other convenient places.

 2. Always Have Your Personal Cards With You